takatoshiono/dotfiles/README.md

 - Install [vim-plug](https://github.com/junegunn/vim-plug).
 - Launch vim and run `:PlugInstall`

-### for deoplete
+### deoplete

-Install neovim python client to work.
-This is required by [vim-hug-neovim-rpc](https://github.com/roxma/vim-hug-neovim-rpc) on which [deoplete](https://github.com/Shougo/deoplete.nvim) depends.
+Install Pynvim which is a python client to Neovim.
+That is required by [vim-hug-neovim-rpc](https://github.com/roxma/vim-hug-neovim-rpc) on which [deoplete](https://github.com/Shougo/deoplete.nvim) depends.

 ```
-$ pip3 install neovim --upgrade
+$ pip3 install --user --upgrade pynvim
 ```

 ## zsh